sherafyk/sherafy-payload-stack/README.md

 ```

 This starts Payload in development mode using the local MongoDB defined in your `.env` file.
 Use `yarn build && yarn start` when you're ready for production.
+The `start`
+script automatically loads TypeScript via `tsx`, so no manual compilation is
+required.

 Once everything is running, visit: